Farris Law: St. Louis Wrongful Death Attorneys

 - Damages in Wrongful Death Cases: St. Louis

-As your lawyer, we will seek compensation for the measurable losses such as medical care and treatment, funeral expenses, and projected earnings of the deceased.
+As your St. Louis wrongful death lawyer, we will seek compensation for the measurable losses such as medical care and treatment, funeral expenses, and projected earnings of the deceased.
 We will also make a case for non-economic damages such as lost companionship of the family members left behind.

 If you believe you have a claim for the wrongful death of a family member, contact us at 314-A-LAWYER (314-252-9937).

-Retaining the services of a personal injury lawyer who understands Missouri’s wrongful death law allows you to immediately explore, understand and preserve your legal options.
+Retaining the services of a St. Louis wrongful death lawyer who understands Missouri’s wrongful death law allows you to immediately explore, understand and preserve your legal options.
 We will focus on protecting your legal rights as we thoroughly investigate, document and pursue your claim for compensation.

 Call The Farris Law Firm at 314-A-LAWYER (314-252-9937) or contact us online for a free case evaluation.

 Spencer Farris is a wrongful death attorney at The S.E.
 Farris Law Firm in St. Louis, Missouri.
 See his profile on